 "Bible-only Christians" are comprised of Protestants in general, "born-again Christians" and just plain fallen-away Catholics.
 You may even come across a Jew who attempts to argue using New Testament scripture, but to these you can simply express the inanity of someone arguing from scriptures that they do not even accept themselves.

 The arguments of these "Bible-only Christians" will most often attempt to show you that something Catholics believe or do is wrong "because it is not in the Bible".
 What they must be asked first of all is, "Where do you get the notion that all Christian doctrine is to be found in Scripture?" or "Where does it ever say that we only need the Bible and nothing or nobody else to teach us our religion?"
-We have seen them try to use one quote to support their notion that "scripture only" is scriptural.
-In a personal letter to the Bishop Timothy, St. Paul writes:

 )